ciccionick/ing-sw-2019-limperio-nicotera-italia-public/deliveries/final/README.txt

 How to change some configuration in the game:

 - If you want to change the timer after which the game will start you can open the jar as rar/zip folder and change in timer/timerForStartOfGame.txt the duration (in milliseconds).
-- If you want to change the timer for the turn of a player (setted to 5 minutes by default) you can open the jar as rar/zip folder and change in timer/timerForTurn.txt the duration (in milliseconds)
+- If you want to change the timer for the turn of a player (set to 3 minutes by default) you can open the jar as rar/zip folder and change in timer/timerForTurn.txt the duration (in milliseconds)
 - If you want to end the normal mode of the game (before frenzy) not after 8 skulls (as a default) but after a different number of removed skulls open the jar as rar/zip folder and change in textfile/numOfSkull.txt the value.

 ENJOY!